thaykrgl/notifications-page/README.md

-# Frontend Mentor - Meet Landing Page
+# Frontend Mentor - Notifications Page

-This is a solution to the [Meet Landing Page](https://www.frontendmentor.io/challenges/meet-landing-page-rbTDS6OUR).
+This is a solution to the [Notifications Page](https://www.frontendmentor.io/challenges/notifications-page-DqK5QAmKbC).

 ## Table of contents